sebastiandres/pypsdier/README.rst

 * In `MyBinder <https://htmlpreview.github.io/?https://github.com/sebastiandres/pypsdier/blob/master/demo/binder_test.html>`_.

-This libary applies the ideas from `GeneralSimulationLibrary <https://readthedocs.org/projects/generalsimulationlibrary/>`_, a package encapsulates a methodology and tools for reproducible simulations.
+The pypsdier library applies the ideas from `GeneralSimulationLibrary <https://readthedocs.org/projects/generalsimulationlibrary/>`_, a package encapsulates a methodology and tools for reproducible simulations.